nilseriks/schrodinger/README.rst

 gmplot
 ******

-Package which contains routines to solve the linear time independent schrodinger equation.
+Package which contains routines to solve the one dimensional time independent schrodinger equation.